 As a Mac user, the burden is on YOU to anticipate compatibility issues, and not on the organizers to accommodate you.
 This goes double if you want to use an iPad or what ever the latest bleeding-edge gizmo might be.

 One of the things I most appreciate about Macs is that the lowliest among them meets a certain minimum standard of capability.
 The same cannot be said for PCs.
 Visually identical PCs from the same vendor can have vastly different capabilities.
-They can vary from really awesome to barely capable of booting up.
+They can range between totally awesome and barely capable of switching on.
 It all depends on the options selected (and paid for) by the purchaser.

 It is essential that a PC that is being used in presentations be run through its paces prior to showtime and asked to do everything it will be called upon to do for the show.
 If not, it may surprise you at exactly the wrong moment.

 Sometimes there is no substitute for the Internet.
-Perhaps you are demonstrating a web based application or the video you need can only be found on YouTube.
-That's fine, but be aware that you have introduced an unpredictable variable and increased your probability of technical failure.
+Perhaps you are demonstrating a web based application or website.
+That's fine, but be aware that you have introduced an unpredictable variable and significantly increased your probability of technical failure.
 Have a back up plan if you lose connectivity or something doesn't seem to work properly, and of course, test it before hand on the presentation computer in the location you plan to use connected to the network you plan to use.

 And of course, if the hosts have not specifically said that you will have internet connectivity, don't assume it will be there.
 If it is important to you, ask.
 Even when you do have such connectivity, test it out.
 The bandwidth may not be up to your requirements or the hotel broadband access you paid for might work in your hotel room but not work in the conference rooms.